ALL RIGHTS RESERVED!

-On the morning of her departure Lily was in a carriage, because the Old Queen was so poor she could not afford to send her daughter off in a coach.
+On the morning of her departure Lily was in an open carriage, because the Old Queen was so poor she could not afford to send her daughter off in a coach.
 The carriage was old, but it was drawn by a fine white steed named Lightning.
 His ears were pricked forward and he nickered anxiously because he was so eager for the trip.
 Lily leaned over to kiss her mother goodbye.
 "Oh Mother, I fear I shall never see you again."

 At these words the old Queen began to cry.
 "That is as I feel also."
 Thus they bade each other a long and painful farewell.
 At last Lily was ready to set out for the bridegroom's country, and it was only then that Marjoram said, "WAIT!
 I will go with thee."

 She turned to the Queen Mother: "I can pay for my own eats and slumber by working in the scullery kitchens where our Princess is to lodge.
-Perhaps Lily can help me pay some of my return fare when she is married."
+Perhaps Lily can help me pay some of my return fare after she is married."

 The old Queen Mother was delighted with the idea for, in truth, she was tired of all the grumbling and groaning Marjoram poured out day after day.
 Her kind of help is seldom welcome anywhere for very long.
 'Perhaps this long trip will be an adventure for Marjoram and she will become more like my Princess Lily.
 Oh, But they will need an extra horse if she is to go,' the Queen thought quickly.